abcAssess/abcAssess-legal/INTERNAL_COMPLIANCE/beta-end-survey.md

 Hi [Name],

 We made it.
-The abcAssess beta is wrapping up and Fall 2026 launch is right around the corner.
+The abcAssess beta is wrapping up and January 2027 launch is right around the corner.

 Before we get there, I have one ask: please fill out the end-of-beta survey.
 It's about 5–10 minutes, it helps me understand what worked, what didn't, and what to build next — and completing it is how you confirm your free year of access after launch.